ThinCan

-ThinCan is the name for a thin client manufactured by Estonian electronic design start-up Artec Group.
+ThinCan is a thin client manufactured by Estonian electronic design start-up Artec Group.
 The ThinCan remained relatively unknown outside Estonia until 2006, when a recent ThinCan iteration was selected as the hardware base for the Linutop, a network appliance that greatly stimulated the market for lightweight computing platforms.
 The ThinCan was also commercialized by SmartLink under the Revnetek brand name.

 Hardware

 Functionally, all ThinCan production models offer similar features: